 44. Try a fresh warm ‘stroopwafel’: I must say that this is one of the better Dutch food traditions and I have yet to meet someone that doesn’t love the flat caramel waffles.
 You can find a stand every day except Sunday on the Albert Cuyp market near Bazar restaurant.

 45. Cookies at Van Stapele: Without doubt the best best cookies in Amsterdam.
-The store is tiny and they only have one type of cookies, but it’s all you need!
+The store is tiny and they only have one type of cookies, but when a cookie is this good, it’s all you need!

 Daytrips from Amsterdam